vntchain-bak/vnt-documentation/api/vnt-json-rpc-api.md

   - `gas`: `QUANTITY`  - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
   - `gasPrice`: `QUANTITY`  - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas
   - `value`: `QUANTITY`  - (optional) Integer of the value sent with this transaction
   - `data`: `DATA`  - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
-For details see [Ethereum Contract ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)
   - `nonce`: `QUANTITY`  - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ```js